puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Return a comma-separated list of block devices.
+Return a comma separated list of block devices.

 **Resolution**: